rbgo404/stable-video-diffusion/README.md

 # Tutorial - Deploy Stable Video Diffusion using Inferless

-Check out [this tutorial](https://tutorials.inferless.com/deploy-stable-video-diffusion-using-inferless) which will guides you through the process of deploying a Stable Video Diffusion model using Inferless.
+Check out [this tutorial](https://docs.inferless.com/how-to-guides/deploy-stable-video-diffusion-using-inferless) which will guides you through the process of deploying a Stable Video Diffusion model using Inferless.

 ## TL;DR - Deploy Stable Video Diffusion using Inferless:

 - Deployment of stable-video-diffusion-img2vid-xt model using [diffusers](https://github.com/huggingface/diffusers).
-- By using the diffusers, you can expect an average lowest latency of 16 sec.
-This setup has an average cold start time of 7 sec.
+- By using the diffusers, you can expect an average lowest latency of `34 sec`.
+This setup has an average cold start time of `7.02 sec`.
-- Dependencies defined in config.yaml.
+- Dependencies defined in `inferless-runtime-config.yaml`.
-- GitHub/GitLab template creation with app.py and config.yaml.
+- GitHub/GitLab template creation with `app.py`, `inferless-runtime-config.yaml` and `inferless.yaml`.
-- Model class in app.py with initialize, infer, and finalize functions.
+- Model class in `app.py` with `initialize`, `infer`, and `finalize` functions.
 - Custom runtime creation with necessary system and Python packages.
-- Model import via GitHub with input/output parameters in JSON.
+- Model import via GitHub with `input_schema.py` file.
 - Recommended GPU: NVIDIA A100 for optimal performance.
 - Custom runtime selection in advanced configuration.
 - Final review and deployment on the Inferless platform.